microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ![export-header](./media/Export_Headers.png)

+4. Be sure to **Save** your `GET Export Anonymized FHIR Data` request.

-4. Refresh your access token if necessary.
+5. Refresh your access token if necessary.

-5. Once everything is set up and ready to go, press **Send** in Postman to initiate the `$export` request.
+6. Once everything is set up and ready to go, press **Send** in Postman to initiate the `$export` request.

 The `$export` operation uses the [FHIR Asynchronous Request Pattern](https://hl7.org/fhir/R4/async.html).
 Detailed information on headers for bulk export operations in FHIR can be found [here](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).

-6. Now if you go to your "**expsa**" storage account, there should be a new folder within the `anonymization` container.
+7. Now if you go to your "**expsa**" storage account, there should be a new folder within the `anonymization` container.
 Go to this folder to access the de-identified FHIR data that you just exported (inside the folder, each row will have three dots on the right side - click these three dots and select **View/Edit**).
 You will notice that information has been removed/redacted from the FHIR records per the anonymization rules defined in the `anonymizationConfig.json` file.

 ## Step 4: Securely transfer the file to the research team